TinaLand/standford_cs224w_project/FINAL_REPORT.md

 3. **Component Synergy**: The full model integrates multiple components (PEARL embeddings, time-aware encoding, multi-relational attention) that work together to provide comprehensive stock representation.

-4. **Methodology Note**: For proper ablation analysis with quantified component contributions, see Figure 5 (Section 5.5) which shows expected performance differences based on theoretical analysis and comparison with baseline models.
-Detailed results are available in `results/ablation_results.csv`.
+*Note: For proper ablation analysis with quantified component contributions, see the Methodology Note at the beginning of Section 4.4, Figure 5 (Section 5.5) which shows expected performance differences based on theoretical analysis and comparison with baseline models, and detailed results in `results/ablation_results.csv`.*

 ### 4.5 Performance Across Different Data Subsets